 See WVC §31E-4-401 for more information on name restrictions for nonprofits.

-You create your nonprofit entity by filing articles of incorporation for a nonprofit with the West Virginia Secretary of State.
+You create your nonprofit entity by filing articles of incorporation for a nonprofit with the West Virginia Secretary of State and paying the $25 filing fee (as of July 2020).
 Your articles of incorporation must include basic information such as: